 To expedite your first visit to our office, please arrive at least 15 minutes early to complete your registration forms, or, to save time, you may print them and bring your completed forms with you to your appointment.
 Also, please bring your insurance card and a photo ID.
-It may also be helpful to bring a list of the any medications, vitamins or supplements including the dosing information.
-Additionally, it is useful to have a copy of all relevant prior tests, whether they be lab or blood results, or allergy tests, lung function tests and/or X-rays, as well.
-Having the contact information for your primary care provider as well as specialists you have see is essential for proper communication and coordination of your present and future care.
+It may also be helpful to bring a list of the medications, vitamins, or supplements including the dosing information.
+Additionally, it is useful to have a copy of all relevant prior tests, whether they be lab or blood results, or allergy tests, lung function tests, and/or X-rays, as well.
+Having the contact information for your primary care provider as well as specialists you have to see is essential for proper communication and coordination of your present and future care.

 You will be seen initially by our medical assistant, nurse, and/or physician assistant in most cases, prior to seeing the allergist.
-They will take your vital signs and as well as recent relevant history, that will allow additional time to be spent on your behalf with the allergist in evaluating and developing an effective plan in order to better manage your allergic condition.
+They will take your vital signs and as well as recent relevant history, which will allow additional time to be spent on your behalf with the allergist in evaluating and developing an effective plan in order to better manage your allergic condition.

-Allergy testing is usually done during the first visit so patients are advised if possible to avoid all types of antihistamines (eyedrops, nasal sprays and oral medications) for 48-72 hours before the appointment, if feasible.
+Allergy testing is usually done during the first visit so patients are advised if possible to avoid all types of antihistamines (eyedrops, nasal sprays, and oral medications) for 48-72 hours before the appointment, if feasible.
 Please do not stop your other medications and feel free to call us for further clarification, especially if you feel it is not possible to discontinue your “antihistamines”.
 Testing is done on your forearms so please consider this when dressing for the appointment.
-In most instances comprehensive allergy testing cannot be completed during one visit, so follow-up visits may be necessary and will be discussed with you at your initial visit.
+In most instances, comprehensive allergy testing cannot be completed during one visit, so follow-up visits may be necessary and will be discussed with you at your initial visit.

 Examples of prescription antihistamines include:

 - Clarinex (desloratadine)

 - Dimetane (brompheniramine)

 - Claritin, Alavert (loratadine)